Riverscapes/ConfinementTool/MovingWindowTool.md

 ### Attribute Field

-The Field that contains the Attribute information for the moving window calculation. <Needs clarification: Currently only BINARY fields for Confinement (i.e. `IsConfined`).>
+The Field that contains the Attribute information for the moving window calculation.

 ### Seed Point Distance